 The rate varies and significantly depends on the level and quality of service you are providing.
 For instance, do you offer paid social?
 Weekly reporting?
 Display Network management?

-But for many agencies, the charges are based on a pre-determined percentage of ad spend.
+But for many agencies, the charges are based on a pre-determined percentage of google ads spend.

 This pricing model considers the services’ total cost and charges a percentage of your entire ad spend.
 Provide a unified experience to your clients in every aspect, and you can set a premium price for the value you are delivering.